 Strategy Three: Look to Others for Advice

-Continually remind yourself that you are not in this alone.
-You don’t have to have all the answers – that is what you have a support network for.
+When it comes to teacher support systems, continually remind yourself that you are not in this alone.
+You don’t have to have all the answers – that is what your teacher support systems are for.

 When you have a problem, it is okay to just have a problem.
 When you don’t feel your best, it is okay not to know why or what to do about it.

 Look to your support network for ideas and counsel.
 And when they give it, don’t be afraid to try it, even if it is something totally new and outside of your comfort zone.
 Ideally, you have built a strong and wise support network for yourself.
 Let them help you.